Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures

 As a consequence of the discussion in Remark \ref{rem:cyclic}, specifically \cite[Thm.
-10.7]{Kontsevich:2009ab}, we deduce that \begin{cor} If $\r{char}(\K) = 0$, then the Fukaya category of compact Lagrangians admits a (canonical up to equivalence) cyclic $\ainf$ (minimal) model. \end{cor}
+10.7]{Kontsevich:2009ab}, we deduce that \begin{cor} If $\r{char}(\K) = 0$, then any Fukaya category of compact Lagrangians satisfying $(\star)$ admits a (canonical up to equivalence) cyclic $\ainf$ (minimal) model. \end{cor}

 \begin{rem} In the case of compact symplectic manifolds and over $\K = $ a Novikov field containing $\R$, Fukaya \cite{Fukaya:2010aa} constructed a cyclic $\ainf$ model of the Floer cohomology algebra of a single compact Lagrangian, which will be extended to multiple objects by Abouzaid-Fukaya-Oh-Ohta-Ono \cite{afooo}. \end{rem}